Our free membership, business.com+, takes the pain out of choosing new business services.

 Although borrowing comes at a cost — and investors get a piece of your business if you go that route — numerous funding options can help you bankroll your organization if you get turned down for a grant.

-Jennifer Dublino contributed to this article.
-Source interviews were conducted for a previous version of this article.
+Danielle Bauter and Jennifer Dublino contributed to the reporting and writing in this article.
+Some source interviews were conducted for a previous version of this article.

 Did you find this content helpful?